ooni/ooni.org/content/event/adina15.md

 As for each event organized at the Italian Parliament, the following rules apply:

-* participants and their belongings will be subject to security check;
+* Participants and their belongings will be subject to security check;
-* smoking inside is forbidden;
+* Smoking inside is forbidden;
-* participants must be at least fourteen years old;
+* Participants must be at least fourteen years old;
-* smart casual attire is required (i.e. male bodied humans must **wear a suit jacket at all times**);
+* Smart casual attire is required (i.e. male bodied humans must **wear a suit jacket at all times**).
+  Note: this rule is actually enforced very strictly and if you show up without a jacket you may not be able to attend the hackathon;

-* food or beverages may not be consumed inside the room;
+* Food or beverages may not be consumed inside the room;
-* it is forbidden to request and/or to pay for participation fee within the venue.
+* It is forbidden to request and/or to pay for participation fee within the venue.

 ## Travel information